-A small hiatal hernia may be effectively managed with over-the-counter medications or go undetected altogether because there are no symptoms.
+A small hiatal hernia may be effectively managed with over-the-counter medications, or it could go undetected because there are no symptoms.
 Large hiatal hernias, however, may lead to complications such as gastroesophageal reflux disease (GERD), Barrett's esophagus and esophageal cancer.

-Jefferson's Gastrointestinal Endoscopy Unit is one of the busiest academic endoscopy units on the East Coast.
-At our state-of-the-art endoscopy suite, Jefferson physicians perform more than 13,000 endoscopic procedures each year.
+Jefferson Health's Gastrointestinal Endoscopy Unit is one of the busiest academic endoscopy units on the East Coast.
+At our state-of-the-art endoscopy suite, Jefferson Health physicians perform more than 13,000 endoscopic procedures each year.